Responsible driving is driving to anticipate possible hazards and take action to reduce, minimize or avoid danger before it can occur.

 • Riding in a trailer being towed is illegal.

-• If you’re under 14 you can’t operate a tractor or similar vehicle on the highway.
+• You can’t operate a tractor or similar vehicle on the highway if you’re under the age of 14.

 • If your rear-view mirror is blocked then you must add one to the sides of your vehicle.